-One challenge is that you just don't think like you think you think.
-We think we are rational but empiric evidence shows that we are not.
+One reason is that we just don't think like we think we think.
+We think we are rational beings but science shows us that we are not.

 G'day, I'm Dave!

 I work at the intersection of philosophy and technology.
-I'm a computational philosopher at the University of Queensland where I teach Critical Thinking, research digital pedagogies, and manage the UQ Critical Thinking Project.
+I'm a computational philosopher at the University of Queensland where I teach critical thinking, research digital pedagogies, and manage the UQ Critical Thinking Project.
 When I'm not thinking about thinking, I'm working on becoming a millionaire ski bum.